AIkavya/PortfolioMade/README.md

 > “All respect to someone who takes the time to know me through my work.”

-This project may not be perfect, but it is:
+This project represents:
-✔ Real
+✔ Consistency
-✔ Built with effort
+✔ Real effort
-✔ Continuously improving
+✔ Continuous improvement

 ---

 ## ⭐ Support

-If you like this project, consider giving it a ⭐ — it motivates me to build more!
+If you like this project, consider giving it a ⭐